 Upon completing the online program application, students are given a transfer credit evaluation.
 The evaluation for one degree program is free of charge.
-However, students wanting to be evaluated for multiple degrees will not be charged for the first evaluation.
 There is a \$35 fee for subsequent evaluations.
 Students will be notified of their acceptance status within 6 business days of receipt of all required admissions materials.
 Upon completion of the application, prospective students may register for courses.